knowercoder/SketchEffect/README.md

 # SketchEffect
-This asset helps you to create a pencil sketch effect in Unity.
+SketchEffect helps you to create a pencil sketch effect in Unity.
 All you have to do is create a material with the “SktechEffect” shader, assign necessary textures, and apply it to your game object.

 Note this is not a post-processing shader.
 The post-processing shader feature is planned for future releases.